powoods/Hop_NAM/README.md

 Both scripts also contain the code used for quantilnormalization of the phenotype data.

 The R script uses a line by line approach while the python script uses a single function to perform all required tasks.

+The R script also has additional code to calculate statistics across all NAM families and within family phenotype segregation tests.